Natural resource extraction has long been a vital part of the Texas economy. The work, though, is not without its hazards.

 - Poor equipment maintenance

-The process known as hydraulic fracturing – also called “fracking” – is bringing new risks to the field.
+The process is known as hydraulic fracturing – also called “fracking” – is bringing new risks to the field.

 Oil Industry Groups Working on Safety